Night combat: Classical antiquity

 Night fighting between standing armies was rare in ancient times.
 Night logistics were mostly limited to the carrying of torches or navigation by what little light was provided by the stars or moon.
 However, circumstances occasionally necessitated fighting at night.

+The biblical account of Abraham's mission to rescue his nephew Lot, captured at the Battle of Siddim in Genesis 14, states that he undertook a night time maneouvre in order to surprise Lot's captors.

 Usually due to the massive nature of the battles, they could not be resolved in one day, and combat could not be cleanly disengaged as darkness fell, or prevented as armies camped near each other overnight.
 Sieges which lasted for weeks, months or, even years were often fought day and night.
 Below are a few notable examples.

 Ancient historian Diodorus claims that at the Battle of Thermopylae the Spartans attempted to assassinate Persian King Xerxes by infiltrating his camp at night.

 "They immediately seized their arms, and six hundred men rushed into the camp of five hundred thousand, making directly for the king's tent, and resolving either to die with him, or, if they should be overpowered, at least in his quarters.
 An alarm spread through the whole Persian army.
 The Spartans being unable to find the king, marched uncontrolled through the whole camp, killing and overthrowing all that stood in their way, like men who knew that they fought, not with the hope of victory, but to avenge their own deaths.
 The contest was protracted from the beginning of the night through the greater part of the following day.
 At last, not conquered, but exhausted with conquering, they fell amidst vast heaps of slaughtered enemies."

 At the Battle of the Teutoburg Forest, over a period of 3 days, an alliance of Germanic tribes wore down and eventually annihilated 3 Roman legions (about 16,000 to 20,000 men).
 The Romans attempted several defensive night tactics.
 On the first night they managed to erect a fortified camp.
 On the second night, they marched at night in an attempt to break through the encircling Germanic forces, but the Germans had already built a wall in their way, and when combat resumed the following day, the Romans were defeated.

 The Battle of the Catalaunian Plains saw exceptional chaos caused by nightfall.
 The night before the battle proper, one of the Roman allied forces stumbled on a band of Hunnic troops and in the resulting skirmish, as many as 30,000 (unverified) men were killed.
 Later in the battle, Thorismund, son of king Theodoric, accidentally walked into Attila the Hun's encampment while attempting to return to his own forces at night.
 He was wounded in the ensuing mêlée before his followers could rescue him and withdraw.
 That same night, the Roman commander Flavius Aëtius became separated from his men and, believing that disaster had befallen them, had to stay the night with his Germanic allies.